Startup Costs Entrepreneurs Should Know

 Research and Determine Expenses

-Startup costs vary greatly depending on several factors, including location and industry.
+Startup costs vary greatly, depending on several factors like location and industry.
 Research is pertinent to identifying what your expenses are and how to budget for them.
-This includes the necessary expenses to operate your business as well as state and federal requirements such as fees, taxes, and insurance expenses.
+This includes the necessary expenses to operate your business as well as state and federal requirements, such as fees, taxes, and insurance expenses.
 The latter is especially important to avoid fines and citations when launching your startup company.

 Add Up Total Expenses